Dr. Michele Borba

 Empathy is a Verb – Dr. Michele Borba

 Dr. Borba believes that many of us suffer from “compassion fatigue” caused by a consistent streaming of negative news stories into our lives.
-Borba suggest that we practice empathy habits every day until we can live them.
+Borba suggests that we practice empathy habits every day until we can live them.
 She also tells us that to keep our empathy open, we should follow the advice of Mr. Rogers and “look for the helpers” and read the back page of the newspaper in search of good people practicing daily empathy.

 Borba’s Expertise and Frameworks: